amirrocker/ML-Training-Playground/README.md

 and ml.
 This is a beginners playground to try stuff and play around with.
-There is no serious project but simply a number of files that have been adding up over time.
+There is no serious project but simply a number of files that have been adding up over time as I have been reading books and tutorials on the web.

+This repo is not structured, nor clean,
-I will try to enforce order in this chaos over time.
+Therefor I will try to enforce order in this chaos over time.

-For anybody who may see this and feels like looking into these topics here are some of the sources that I have found very helpful on my short journey so far :)
+For anybody who may see this and feels like looking into these topics here are some of the sources that I have found very helpful on my short journey so far.

 sources: